aronwc/mlsm/papers/kempe03maximizing/tlasserr.md

 ####Experimental####

-This paper compares the algorithms (the greedy algorithm, the high-degree heuristic, central node heuristic, in three different models of influence:
+This paper compares the algorithms (the greedy algorithm, the high-degree heuristic, central node heuristic and the "random algorithm") in three different models of influence:
 - 1. In the linear threshold model where the multiplicity of edges is treated as weights.
 - In the independent cascade model where a uniform probability of p is assigned to each edge of the graphs with p between 1% and 10%.
 - In a special case of the Independent Cascade Model where each edge from node u to v is assigned probability 1/d of activating v.